parrt/cs652/lectures/gc.md

 ### Nondisruptive, Generational Schemes

 The disruptive stop-and-collect schemes are so disruptive because they have so much work to do--they must deal with the entire heap.
-If your heap is 3G, then it has lots to do.
+If your heap is 8G, then it has lots to do.
+With the mark and copy collector, we are constantly moving long-lived objects from one heap to the other and back.
+This is a huge waste of time.

-Observation: most objects live only a short time while some tend to live a long time (think about System object in Java).
+**Observation:** most objects live only a short time while some tend to live a long time (think about `System.out` object in Java).

 A *generational collector* takes advantage of this observation by having a "younger" and an "older" generation.
 Objects that live a few "generations" (i.e., collection runs), are moved to the "older" generation, which reduces the amount of live objects the collector must traverse in the younger generation.

 [Myths and Realities: The Performance Impact of Garbage Collection](http://www.cs.utexas.edu/users/mckinley/papers/mmtk-sigmetrics-2004.pdf): "*Our experiments show that the generational collectors provide better performance than the whole heap collectors in virtually all circumstances*."

 Note the similarity to the mark and copy algorithm; here, though, the "when to copy" algorithm is very different.
 A generational copying collector moves objects to another generation when it has survived a few generations.
 Mark and copy copies all live objects upon each activation, thus, not significantly reducing its workload for future generations.
 Also, there may be many generations, not just two spaces as in a mark and copy scheme.
+A generational collector is not wasting half its heap either.

 Generational collectors have more bookkeeping to do than the mark and compact or mark and copy collectors.
 They have track references that span generations.
 In general, all or most pointers will point intra-nursery or into older generations and not point from older generations into the nursery.
 Hopefully that means our overhead is not too bad.

 We want to reduce how many live objects we have to look at to determine what is live and what is dead and so we want to trace only the objects in the nursery.
 But, we might find that there are objects pointed to from the older generation but not from the nursery itself.
 We can't declare such objects as dead.
 That means we need a way to find pointers into the nursery from the older generation without having to walk all live objects in the older generation.
-We can create pointers from the old into the nursery when we move objects to the older generation and the mutator itself can alter pointers.
-If you track memory writes to identify pointers that point into the nursery.
+We might conjure up pointers from the old into the nursery when we move objects to the older generation and the mutator itself can alter pointers.
+We need to track memory writes to identify pointers that point into the nursery from the old generation.
 These are oddly called *write barriers*.
 A write barrier is literally some code generated by the compiler upon each pointer store.
 In both cases, the *remembered set* records the address of pointers that contain intergenerational pointers of interest.
 This effectively increases the size of the root set for doing the minor collection in the nursery.
 See [Slava Pestov's write barrier discussion](http://factor-language.blogspot.com/2009/10/improved-write-barriers-in-factors.html).

 See [Myths and Realities: The Performance Impact of Garbage Collection](http://www.cs.utexas.edu/users/mckinley/papers/mmtk-sigmetrics-2004.pdf):